 Clinical context: This syndrome is characterized by seizures that have onset between 6 months and 6 years of age (peak 2 to 4 years).
 In two thirds of children febrile seizures and generalized convulsive seizures precede the onset of myoclonic-atonic and atonic seizures.
 Both sexes are affected, with a male predominance (ratio 2:1).
 Antecedent and birth history is unremarkable.
-Neurological examination and head size are normal.
+Neurologic examination and head size are normal.
 Development and cognition are typically normal; however, impairments may develop at or after seizure onset.

 Caution: Glucose transporter disorders should be excluded.

 Note: Epilepsy with myoclonic-atonic seizures is considered an 'epileptic encephalopathy'.
 This term denotes the concept that the epileptic activity itself might directly contribute additional cognitive and behavioral impairments over those expected from the underlying etiology alone, and that suppression of epileptic activity might minimize this additional impairment.